 That tremor that you felt isn’t going away.
-Disruption is happening, and if you aren’t feeling it, you’re already behind the trend.
+The consumption economy is in full-play, and disruption is happening.
+If you aren’t feeling it, you’re already behind the trend.

 So said Carsten Thoma, president of SAP Hybris.
 During his keynote speech at the final leg of SAP Hybris LIVE: Digital Summit 2017, Thoma pointed out that the consumption economy is forcing brands and businesses—both B2B and B2C—to adapt at the speed of change.